How an Arc-Fault Circuit Interrupter (AFCI) Detects Arcs

 The Core of Protection: Understanding the AFCI’s Mission

 Conventional circuit breakers provide essential protection against overloads and short circuits, but they are blind to another significant hazard: low-level arcing faults.
-An electrical arc is a discharge of electricity across a gap, creating intense heat that can exceed 10,000°F—more than hot enough to ignite surrounding materials like wood framing or insulation.
-These arcs can be caused by damaged wire insulation, loose terminal screws, or even a nail or staple piercing a wire inside a wall.
-According to the U.S. Consumer Product Safety Commission (CPSC), AFCIs could prevent over 50% of the electrical fires that occur in homes each year.
+An electrical arc is a discharge of electricity across a gap that can create intense, localized heating sufficient to ignite nearby combustible material under the right conditions.
+These arcs can be caused by damaged wire insulation, loose terminal screws, or a nail or staple piercing a wire inside a wall.
+The U.S. Consumer Product Safety Commission and other safety organizations report that AFCIs can significantly reduce the number of home electrical fires, and they are promoted as an important layer of protection in residential electrical safety.

 This is where the AFCI comes in.
 It is purpose-built to detect the very specific electrical characteristics of a hazardous arc and act before a fire can start, filling a critical gap in home electrical safety.